For students

 Subdivide

 Play all the subdivisions within your notes.
-If you have a dotted quarter, divide it to play three eighth notes or six sixteenth notes.
-This makes the inner pulse audible and builds rhythmic precision.
+For example, if you have a dotted quarter, divide it to play three eighth notes or six sixteenth notes.

 Technique 10 tips